-Using a paring knife, cut off a thin slice from both ends of the piece of citrus fruit.
-Place a flat end of the fruit on a cutting board and cut away the peel and white part of the rind, also called the pith, working from top to bottom.
+Knowing how to peel an orange, grapefruit, or any citrus isn't hard.
+Using a paring knife (Farberware Edgekeeper 3.5-in.
+Paring Knife, $12, Walmart), cut off a thin slice from both ends.
+This gives you a flat surface to cut from.
+Place a flat end of the fruit on a cutting board (Epicurean Natural Cutting Board, $22, Sur La Table) and cut away the peel and white part of the rind, also called the pith, in a rounded motion working from top to bottom.

-Tip: You may want to section the citrus fruit over a bowl to catch the juices that escape while sectioning.
+Test Kitchen Tip: You may want to section the citrus fruit over a bowl to catch juices that drip while sectioning.
 Make sure to squeeze any juice from the membranes after sectioning.